 - The Bottom Line On Insurance Loss Runs

 What Are Loss Runs?

-A loss runs include the same data about your claim history.
-When you look at your loss run report it will contain the following information.
+When you look at your loss run report it will contain the following information:

 There are several reasons why you might need a loss run report.